-Clarion University offers a Bachelor of Science in Business Administration - Paralegal Studies, as well as an Advanced Paralegal Certificate and Advanced Paralegal Oil and Gas Certificate.
+Clarion University offers a Bachelor of Science in Business Administration — Paralegal Studies and a Bachelor of Science in Integrated Studies — Paralegal, as well as an Advanced Paralegal Certificate.

-Clarion University will not, from this day forward, be accepting new students into the Associate of Science in Paralegal Studies.
+Clarion University will not, from this day forward, be accepting new students into the Paralegal Certificate in Oil and Gas.
 The students currently enrolled in the program will have the opportunity to complete their degree.

 The programs prepare graduates to assist lawyers and their clients in law offices, courthouses, and governmental institutions.
 In addition, when authorized to do so by administrative, statutory, or court authority, graduates of the program may operate as independent contractors.
 The paralegal studies program is designed to provide for the education of paralegals.
 A legal assistant or paralegal is a person qualified by education, training, or work experience, who is employed or retained by a lawyer, law office, corporation, governmental agency, or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.
 A paralegal may not practice law.

 The mission of all the Clarion University Paralegal Programs is to instill the knowledge necessary to become an effective member of a legal team in the pursuit of justice.
 We will educate our students in the procedural and substantive aspects of the law and its ethical practice.
 Graduates of a Clarion University Paralegal program will have the analytical and practical skills that are necessary to perform specifically delegated, substantive legal work under the supervision of an attorney.
 Our overriding mission is to prepare students to meet the challenges and problems confronting society with competence and ethical integrity.